 James Taylor of the Heartland Institute compound his original mistake of distorting a peer-reviewed survey by repeating his distortions and choosing to attack his critics instead of correcting his many original mistakes.

 This is just remarkable.
 And it may be the 7th Sign.
-I try not to read David Brooks any more than I have to because every time I do I wind up wanting to throw things.
-Through the years he has established himself as one of the most reliably disingenuous, dishonest propagandists on the GOP […]
+I try not to read David Brooks any more than I have to because every time I do I wind up […]

-So now that we have the domestic drama of “Kennedy’s seat” being lost and the Democratic Party proving that it’s brazenly incompetent and disastrously out of touch, the earthquake in Haiti can be moved below the fold.
-But before one of Bill Clinton’s friends gets a big wad of “aid” money to build new sweatshops […]
+So now that we have the domestic drama of “Kennedy’s seat” being lost and the Democratic Party proving that it’s brazenly incompetent and disastrously out of touch, the earthquake in Haiti can […]

 NYTimes commentator David Brooks is not my favorite commentator by a long shot, but I find his occasionally scathing looks at his fellow conservatives to be remarkable.
-Today commentary (“The Class War Before Palin”) is one of those.
-Unfortunately, as with many other conservative self-criticisms, the people who need to read it and understand what […]
+Today commentary (“The Class War […]